friedkeenan/nxpy/cpython/Doc/library/dis.rst

 .. function:: findlabels(code)

-   Detect all offsets in the raw compiled bytecode string *code* which are jump targets, and return a list of these offsets.
+   Detect all offsets in the code object *code* which are jump targets, and return a list of these offsets.